A Relational, Evidence-Based Approach to Therapy

 Why I Do This Work

-I take an integrative, holistic, and trauma-informed approach, meeting clients where they are and building on the strengths they already bring.
+• I take an integrative, holistic, and trauma-informed approach, meeting you where you are and building on the strengths you already bring.

 Tailored and Evidence-Based: I draw from ACT, DBT, CBT, Schema Therapy, and EMDR, blending these approaches to meet your unique needs — because therapy should fit you, not the other way around.